 Now, to really boost your site speed, you need to optimize everything from images to the database, and even your code.
 The good news is, a couple of off-the-shelf plugins could help you out with some of these optimization tasks.
 Here’s a list that might come in handy:

 As far as the regular housekeeping tasks go, the plugins have you covered.
-But there’s more to achieving supersonic website speeds that this.
-An advanced optimization strategy would involve getting into your code, implementing structured data, and perhaps even enabling ‘Accelerated Mobile Pages’.
+But there’s more to achieving supersonic website speeds than this.
+An advanced optimization strategy would involve getting into your code, implementing structured data, and perhaps even enabling ‘Accelerated Mobile Pages‘.

 #3 Tighten the Security

-Millions of websites, WordPress and non-WordPress, get infected with malware at any given point in time.
+Millions of websites, WordPress, and non-WordPress, get infected with malware at any given point in time.

 A security breach on your website can cause some serious damage to your eLearning business.
 Hackers could steal your student data, your website could be used for distributing malicious code or it could even be destroyed or defaced.

 Using a WordPress security plugin is a great way of securing your LearnDash LMS.
-These plugins help you with securing your learning platform and blocking any kind of brute force attacks on your website.
+These plugins help you with securing your learning platform and blocking any kind of brute-force attacks on your website.